TheLoneSierra/IMDbBackend/README.md

 Here are some of the key API endpoints:

 - User Authentication
--POST /auth/signup: Register a new user.
+- POST /auth/signup: Register a new user.
 - POST /auth/login: Login and obtain a token.

 - API Management